A Comprehensive Guide to Account and Service Mapping

 Why Many-to-One Service Mappings?

 While standardizing your PSA products is recommended, it may not always be feasible, especially in complex billing scenarios.
-Many-to-one service mappings accommodate these challenges by allowing you to map multiple PSA products to a single vendor SKU.
+Many-to-one service mappings handle these challenges by allowing you to map multiple PSA products to a single vendor SKU.

 Many-to-One Service Mapping Scenarios

-1. Product Catalog Inconsistencies
+- Product Catalog Inconsistencies

 In situations where you use a vendor SKU or count to reconcile multiple products, many-to-one service mappings simplify the process.
-For instance, if you offer various PSA products like "Workstations," "Total Workstations," and "Premium Workstations" all reconciled under the same vendor SKU, such as NinjaOne's "Total Workstations," many-to-one service mapping enables you to efficiently track and bill these products without redundancy.
+For instance, if you offer various PSA products like "Workstations," "Total Workstations," and "Premium Workstations" all reconciled under the same vendor SKU, such as NinjaOne's "Total Workstations". - Tiered Services or Service Bundles

-If your organization offers tiered service bundles with different list prices within client contracts, many-to-one service mappings come in handy.
-For example, consider Bronze, Silver, and Gold packages, which share the same count for reconciliation but have distinct pricing structures.
-By mapping all three PSA products to a single vendor SKU, like NinjaOne's "Total Workstations," you can ensure accurate billing while avoiding unnecessary complexity in your client contracts.
-Notably, in this scenario, only one of these products typically exists in the client contract.
+If your organization offers tiered service bundles with different list prices within contracts, many-to-one service mappings come in handy.
+For example, consider Bronze, Silver, and Gold packages, which share the same count for reconciliation but have distinct pricing.
+By mapping all three PSA products to a single vendor SKU, like NinjaOne's "Total Workstations," you get accurate billing while avoiding complexity in your client contracts. - Using a Vendor Source of Truth to Reconcile Other PSA Services or Products

 In certain scenarios, you may rely on a particular vendor service to reconcile your client contracts.
 For instance, if you deploy Proofpoint Essentials to every managed user's mailbox and offer a managed user service bundle, you can map Proofpoint Essentials to reconcile your managed user service bundle.
-This example illustrates the potential of using a vendor source of truth, although your specific use-case may vary.

 Mapping a PSA Service or Product to Multiple Vendor Sources

 In certain scenarios, you may need to map a service or product from your PSA to multiple vendor sources.
-For instance, if you purchase Webroot Endpoint Protection and SentinelOne but incorporate both Endpoint Detection and Response (EDR) solutions across your client contracts, only reselling one service (e.g., Endpoint Protection), you can map that service from your PSA to multiple vendor sources or integrations.
-We will then synchronize usage across those two vendors and aggregate that usage, allowing you to reconcile the one service, irrespective of whether you resell SentinelOne or Webroot Endpoint Protection to that client.
-You can find the connected vendors under the "Data Source" widget by clicking the "Details" tab of a connected service.
+For instance, if you purchase Webroot Endpoint Protection and SentinelOne but incorporate both Endpoint Detection and Response (EDR) solutions across your client contracts, only reselling one service (e.g., Endpoint Protection), you can map that service from your PSA to multiple different Vendor integrations.
+We will then synchronize usage across multiple vendors and aggregate that usage, allowing you to reconcile the one service, regardless if which vendor you sell the service to the client from.

 How to View and Update Service Mappings?

-1. Go to the "Integrations" page.
+- Go to the Integrations page.

-2. Hover over the integration card you wish to configure.
+- Hover over the integration card you wish to configure.

-5. Delete service mappings by clicking the "x" icon on either the left (PSA side) or the right (Vendor side).
+- Delete service mappings by clicking the "x" icon on either the left (PSA side) or the right (Vendor side).

-7. Initiate a vendor sync by clicking "Sync Now" to synchronize usage for any new service mappings.
+- Initiate a vendor sync by clicking Sync Now to synchronize usage for any new service mappings.